raul23/SimulRPi/docs/useful_functions.rst

    finally:
       GPIO.cleanup()

-:meth:`GPIO.wait` takes as argument the number of seconds you want to wait at most for the threads to accomplish their tasks.
+:meth:`~SimulRPi.GPIO.wait` takes as argument the number of seconds you want to wait at most for the threads to accomplish their tasks.

 **Example:** wait for the threads to do their jobs and if there is an exception in one of the threads' target function, it will be caught here